Surviving The School Holidays As a low-income family

 Alongside your physical health, your mental health is equally important.

-If you’re struggling to manage your money, we have listed advice about the likes of debt, accessing food banks and more on our website.
+If you’re struggling to manage your money, we have advice on our website covering debt, accessing food banks and other sources of financial support.

 Beyond this, it’s good to reach out to friends, family and even other parents during the holidays.